paramountsky9990/Paramountsky9990/README.md

 <h1 align="center">👋Dear my customers, I'm Master</h1>
-<h4>I am a Senior Full Stack Developer.<br/>
+<h4>I am a Senior Software Developer.<br/>
 •I have 3+ years of experiece in developing 👉Mobile App.
-So I am familiar with Flutter, React Native and Swift<br/>
+So I am familiar with Flutter, React Native and Swift.<br/>
 •I have 6+ years of experiece in designing and developing Web App.
-So I am familiar with PHP(CI, Laravel), React, Angular, Vue.js.<br/>
+So I am familiar with PHP(CI, Laravel), React, Angular and Vue.js.<br/>
 •I have rich experience with ASP.NET core and C#, Python, Django.<br/>
 •As a software developer, I'm familiar with GitHub, GitLab, etc for version control and Jira, Trello, Project of office for tasks management.
 Also, I'm familiar with several kinds of testing systems.
 I have been exposed to a wide variety of technologies in my career and consider myself to be very adaptable.
 Because of my breadth of experience, I believe that I would make an excellent addition to your team.